AndresLDF/ML-Zoomcamp-Capstone1-SkinCancerDetection/README.md

 * [Challenge 2017: Test](https://api.isic-archive.com/collections/69/)

 The training datatasets were conbined and the test dataset were conbined too.
 For more details on the available datasets you can consult https://www.isic-archive.com/

+## Models
+The models were trained using the images from the dataset and 3 Categories were used for clasification:
+* Melanoma (Malign)
+* Nevus
+* Seborrheic_keratosis
+For this work the following models were tried:
+* X1.x Models
+  * Base Model: Xception without the top
+  * Inner Layers: Single Dense Layer with Activation
+  * Outpout layer: Single Dense layer with 3 neuorons
+* X2.x Models
+  * Base Model: Xception without the top
+  * Inner Layers: Two Dense Layer with Activation and normalization
+  * Outpout layer: Single Dense layer with 3 neuorons
+* X3.x Models
+  * Base Model: Xception without the top
+  * Inner Layers: Three Dense Layer with Activation and normalization
+  * Outpout layer: Single Dense layer with 3 neuorons
+* EN.x Models
+  * Base Model: EfficientNetV2L without the top
+  * Inner Layers: Single Dense Layer with Activation
+  * Outpout layer: Single Dense layer with 3 neuorons